What is ITIL?

 - ITIL Strategist – Direct, Plan & Improve

 - ITIL Leader – Digital & IT Strategy

-For in-depth analysis of ITIL certification, see “What ITIL certifications mean to your IT management practices.”
+For an in-depth look at ITIL certification, see “What ITIL certifications mean to your IT management practices.”

-A well-run IT organization that manages risk and keeps the infrastructure humming not only saves money, but it also allows the business people to do their jobs more effectively.
-For example, brokerage firm Pershing reduced its incident response time by 50 percent in the first year after restructuring its service desk according to ITIL guidelines, allowing users with problems to get back to work much more quickly.
+A well-run IT organization that manages risk and keeps the infrastructure humming not only saves money but also enables everyone in the organization to do their jobs more effectively.
+For example, brokerage firm Pershing reduced its incident response time by 50% in the first year after restructuring its service desk according to ITIL guidelines, enabling users with problems to get back to work much more quickly.

 ITIL provides a systematic and professional approach to the management of IT service provision, and offers the following benefits:

-- improved IT services through the use of proven best practice processes
+- Improved IT services using proven best practices

 According to Axelos, ITIL can also help businesses improve services by: